-Note: In computing the amount entered on line 16, any decrease in reserves must be computed without any reduction of the closing balance of section 807 reserve items by the policyholders' share of tax-exempt interest.
+Line 16.
+In computing the amount entered on line 16, any decrease in reserves must be figured without any reduction of the closing balance of section 807 reserve items by the policyholders' share of tax-exempt interest.

-Line 28.-Multiply gross investment income (line 9) by 90% or, in the case of gross investment income related to assets held in segregated asset accounts under variable contracts, by 95%.
+Line 28.
+Multiply gross investment income (line 9) by 90% or, in the case of gross investment income related to assets held in segregated asset accounts under variable contracts, by 95%.
 Enter the result on line 28.

-Schedule G-Policy Aquisition Expenses
+Schedule G - Policy Acquisition Expenses

-For purposes of Section 848(b) all LIC members of the same controlled group are treated as one company.
+For purposes of section 848(b), all LIC members of the same controlled group are treated as one company.
 Any deduction determined for the group must be allocated among the LICs in the group in such a manner as the Secretary may prescribe.

 Line 1.
-Gross premiums and other consideration.-Gross premiums and other consideration, generally is the total of: (a) all premiums and other consideration (other than amounts on reinsurance agreements), and (b) net positive consideration for any reinsurance agreement (see Regulations section 1.848-2(b)).
+Gross premiums and other consideration.
+Generally, gross premiums and other consideration, is the total of:

+1. All premiums and other consideration (other than amounts on reinsurance agreements), and

+2. Net positive consideration for any reinsurance agreement (see Regulations section 1.848-2(b)).

+Include on this line:

+Advanced premiums;

+• Amounts in a premium deposit fund or similar account, as permitted by Regulations section 1.848-2(b)(3);

+- Fees; - Assessments;

-Include on this line: (1) advanced premiums; (2) amounts in a premium deposit fund or similar account, as permitted by Regulations section 1.848-2(b)(3); (3) fees; (4) assessments; (5) amounts that the insurance company charges itself representing premiums with respect to benefits for its employees (including full-time insurance salesmen treated as employees under section 7701(a)(20)); and (6) the value of a new contract issued in an exchange described in Regulations section 1.848-2(c)(2) or (3).
+• Amounts that the insurance company charges itself representing premiums with respect to benefits for its employees (including full-time insurance salesmen treated as employees under section 7701(a)(20)); and

+• The value of a new contract issued in an exchange described in Regulations section 1.848-2(c)(2) or (3).

 Line 2.
-Return premiums and premiums and other consideration incurred for reinsurance.-For purposes of section 848(d)(1)(B) and Regulations section 1.848-2(e), return premiums means amounts (other than policyholder dividends or claims and benefit payments) returned or credited to the policyholder.
+Return premiums and premiums and other consideration incurred for reinsurance.
+For purposes of section 848(d)(1)(B) and Regulations section 1.848-2(e), return premiums means amounts (other than policyholder dividends or claims and benefit payments) returned or credited to the policyholder.
 See Regulations sections 1.848-2(f) and 1.848-3 for how to treat amounts returned to another insurance company under a reinsurance agreement.

 Line 5.
 The entries in columns 5(a), (b), or (c) may be positive or negative.
 Line 6.
-If the sum of items in columns 5(a), (b), and (c) is negative, enter here.
+If the sum of columns 5(a), (b), and (c) is negative, enter this sum on line 6.
 The result is a negative capitalization amount under section 848(f).